 Let’s change the world together!

 USC is a leading private research university located in Los Angeles – a global center for arts, technology and international business.
-As one of the city’s largest private employers, responsible for more than $8 billion annually in economic activity in the region, we offer the opportunity to work in a dynamic and diverse environment, in careers that span a broad spectrum of talents and skills across a variety of academic schools and units.
+As one of the city’s largest private employers, responsible for more than $8 billion annually in economic activity in the region, we offer the opportunity to work in a dynamic environment with professionals from a variety of backgrounds, in careers that span a broad spectrum of talents and skills across a variety of academic schools and units.
 As a USC employee, you will enjoy excellent benefits and perks, and you will be a member of the Trojan Family - the faculty, staff, students and alumni who make USC a great place to work.
 Think you’ve got what it takes to join us?
 We invite you to search our open positions and apply!

 Director, Fraternity and Sorority Life

 USC Student Life is conducting a search for a Director of Fraternity and Sorority Life.
-This position reports to the Associate Vice Provost for Student Development and Engagement.
-The incumbent will be responsible for the oversight and leadership of the Fraternity & Sorority community, as well as serve as the primary representative of the university’s Fraternity & Sorority system to external constituencies (alumni, advisors, housing corporations, community leaders, etc.).
+This position reports to the Associate Vice Provost for Student Life.
+The incumbent will be responsible for the oversight and leadership of the fraternity & sorority community, as well as serve as the primary representative for the university’s fraternity & sorority system to external constituencies (alumni, advisors, housing corporations, community leaders, etc.).

 Application Procedure: